Leaking pipes

 Cubic metres of water leaked (per kilometre per day)

 To compare companies of different sizes, this graph shows the volume of water leaked from each company’s pipes compared to the overall length of water pipes the company has.
-The graph shows how companies compare on leakage over the last three years.
+The graph shows how companies compare on leakage over the last four years.

 Cubic metres of water leaked (per kilometre per day)